How the Government is Helping Fight the War on Drugs

 Cartels & Smuggling

-Cartels and gangs use high tech tools and equipment to get their drugs past the border.
+Cartels and gangs use high-tech tools and equipment to get their drugs past the border.
 They also use human “mules.”
 Typically, these are unfortunate people who are struggling economically.
 The cartel takes advantage of them by paying them to go across the border with about two pounds of drugs on their person – usually in their stomach or in body cavities.
-Not only do these people (normally poor and uneducated) get arrested and imprisoned, they can wind up dead by toxic overdose if the container holding the drugs ruptures while in their bodies.
+Not only do these people (often poor and uneducated) get arrested and imprisoned, they can wind up dead by toxic overdose if the container holding the drugs ruptures while in their bodies.

 Catching and shutting down international cartels is part of the war on drugs.
 Drug laws have also helped police capture gang members and drug dealers within our borders.

-Fighting Drug Abuse with Education
+Fighting the War on Drugs with Education

 The next side of the war on drugs is educating young people, adults, parents, and teachers by giving them the truth about drugs.
 When people know what drugs to do them, understand why it’s better to seek help than self-medicate with prescription meds or illegal drugs, they can make an informed decision about their future.